Title

 Once they turn their attention toward America, England’s strategy differs sharply from the Spanish.
 Instead of in and out probes for gold and silver, the English set their sights on establishing permanent colonies on the continent, to work the land and carry on profitable trade over time.

-British merchants and the crown begin to formulate a “business arrangement” that will create incentives to build permanent colonies across the ocean.
-The solution is the “joint stock corporation,” a model that will become a permanent feature of the future economic landscape in America.
+The solution here is the “joint stock corporation,” a model that will become a permanent feature of the future economic landscape in America.

 “Corporations” begin as a legal agreement between the monarch and a set of private investors (“stock owners”) based on a mutually agreeable “exchange.”
-In this case, the crown grants ownership of sizable chunks of land in America to investors in return for sponsoring settlements that create and sustain trade.
+In this case, the Crown grants ownership of sizable chunks of land in America to investors in return for sponsoring settlements that create and sustain trade.

 The “Lost Colony of Roanoke” halts English colonization until King James I grants two pivotal and somewhat overlapping charters in 1606: